In this article, we are going to study what is Valve? and What are different types of valves? in detail.

 Now our main topic valve types,

-There are various types of valve for different operation and those are:
+There are various types of valves for different operations and those are:

 - Gate Valve